mbootsman/marcelbootsman.nl/content/posts/using-facetwp-to-show-featured-posts-first/index.md

 ---
-title: 'Using FacetWP to show featured posts first'
+title: Using FacetWP to show featured posts first
+author: Marcel Bootsman
+categories:
+- WordPress Tips
+cover:
+  image: "images/books-in-library.jpg" # image path/url
+  alt: "Lots of books in a library" # alt text
+  caption: "" # display caption under cover
+  relative: false # when using page bundles set this to true
+  hidden: false # only hide on current single page
-date: '2019-11-03T11:07:13+01:00'
+date: "2019-11-03T11:07:13+01:00"
 draft: false
-author: 'Marcel Bootsman'
-summary: 'Want to show featured posts first in FacetWP results?
-Here''s how to do it.'
+summary: Want to show featured posts first in FacetWP results?
+Here's how to do it.
-cover: 'images/books-in-library.jpg'
-coverAlt: 'Lots of books in a library'
+showToc: true
+ShowReadingTime: true
+ShowBreadCrumbs: true
-useRelativeCover: true
+ShowPostNavLinks: true
-categories:
-    - 'WordPress Tips'
 ---
 Want to show featured posts first in FacetWP results?
 Here’s how to do it.